MouseLand/suite2p/docs/settings.rst

   1.0.

 - **high_pass**: (*int, default: 100*) running mean subtraction across
-  time with window of size 'high_pass'.
+  bins of frames with window of size 'high_pass'.
 Values of less than 10 are recommended for 1P data where there are often large full-field changes in brightness.